Nab-88/social-graphs-and-interactions/index.md

 #### 1. The fan Wiki of Lord of The Rings

-[Here's the link to the wiki](http://lotr.wikia.com/wiki/Main_Page) where we extracteed the content of all the wikipages from all the characters present in Lord Of the Rings story.
+[Here's the link to the wiki](http://lotr.wikia.com/wiki/Main_Page) where we extracteed the content of all the wikipages from all the characters present in Lord of the Rings story.

 If you want to download the files containing the wikipages data [click here](https://github.com/Nab-88/social-graphs-and-interactions/blob/master/datasets/characters.zip).
 (You will have access to a .zip files containing a .txt file for each characters of the wiki.)